aliyun/aliyun-log-cli/README.md

 **Normal Case**

 Actually, the CLI leverage `aliyun-log-python-sdk`, which maps the command into the methods of `aliyun.log.LogClient`.
 The parameters of command line is mapped to the parameters of methods.
-For the detail spec of parameters, please refer to the [Python SDK API Spec](http://aliyun-log-python-sdk.readthedocs.io/api.html#aliyun.log.LogClient)
+For the detail spec of parameters, please refer to the [Mapped Python SDK API Spec](http://aliyun-log-cli.readthedocs.io/en/latest/api.html)

 **Examples:**